 However, significant opportunities exist too.
 The population of seniors and children, who are the most frequent participants in local recreation programs, continues to grow.
 As this demographic grows, the demand for recreational activities will follow.
 Making a positive difference within the community also contributes to the job satisfaction of parks and recreation managers.
 A growing commitment to the environment within the United States also bodes well for the future of park systems everywhere.

-The Bureau of Labor Statistics reports that the employment of recreation workers will grow 14 percent between 2012 and 2022.
-This is the average employment growth rate.
 A renewed focus on eliminating childhood obesity will likely create a greater demand for physical activities geared toward children.
 That trend points to steady employment for parks and recreation managers.
 However, budget restrictions may limit the number of new positions that can be added.
 To find career outlook information for parks and recreation managers, visit the Bureau of Labor Statistics website.

-Follow These Parks and Recreation Management Leaders on Twitter:
+Follow This Parks and Recreation Management Leader on Twitter: